WraySmith/boardgame-explorer/docs/reflection-milestone4.md

 ## Enhancements Added

-We were also able to implement the two enhancement started during Milestone 2 including:
+We were also able to implement the two enhancements started during Milestone 2 including:

 - Implementing dimensionality reduction (using t-SNE) of the categories and mechanics into 2-dimensions to allow 3-dimensional plotting with user rating as the third axis.
 This allows a user to visually explore similarities between board games.
 We found that the functionality of this works quite well providing a useful tool.
 - Updating the board game dataset.
 The original exploratory data analysis (EDA) was completed using a dataset that ended in 2016 and the format/source of that data is no longer available.
 It was a significant amount of effort to update the dataset to 2021 but it was completed.